Cha Cha Cha (Käärijä song): 2023

 "Cha Cha Cha" was drawn to perform third in the final.
 In the days leading up to the final, the song was considered a heavy favorite to win the contest, winning polls on various Eurovision fansites.
 During the voting in the final, it was revealed that the song had received 72 jury points and 467 televoting points, earning a total of 539 points, winning by a margin of 387 points.
-As a result of its victor, the song is scheduled to represent Finland at the Eurovision Song Contest 2023.
+As a result of its win, the song would go on to represent Finland in the Eurovision Song Contest 2023.

 When asked why he believed he won, Käärijä stated that the uniqueness of both the song and the performance may have assisted in winning by a wide margin, saying "UMK has never seen a song or performance like this before... you can go far even if you are not the most skilled singer or rapper."

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
+The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with mutually favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.

-Finland has been placed into the first semi-final, to be held on 9 May 2023, and has been scheduled to perform in the second half of the show.
+Finland was placed into the first semi-final, held on 9 May 2023, and performed last in the show.
+The song qualified for the final held on 13 May 2023, winning the semi-final with 177 points.
+In the grand final, the song won the public vote with 376 points but came second overall with 526 points, short of Sweden's winning total of 583 points for Loreen's "Tattoo".

+Commercial performance

+The song has reached the number 1 position on Spotify's Viral 50 chart, and number 7 position on its Top 50 chart.
+It is the first Finnish-language song to reach Spotify's global top 200, and it became Spotify's most listened Finnish-language song of all time, beating the song "Ikuinen vappu" by JVG, which held the previous record.
+On the UK Singles Chart, "Cha Cha Cha" debuted at number six, the first Finnish-language song ever to reach the top ten.
+The song reached 100 million streams on Spotify in August 2023.